vectorgrp/sil-kit-adapters-vcan/QEMU/README.md

   ip link set can0 up
 ```

+**Note:** Be aware that the emulated `kvaser_pci` CAN device in this demo only handles Classical CAN frames.
+CAN FD frames are not supported.

 ## Running the Demo Applications
 Now is a good point to start the `sil-kit-registry` on your Linux host: